johnshearing/deep_avatar/README.md

 </p>
 <br>
 The a.i. answers yes.<br>
-This is useful and it's a good start, but this is just an ai looking at a vector database and answering our questions about the ingested videos.
-The goal is to use LightRAG to collect and manage training data that we will use to create a deep avatar of Charles which will have opinions very much like Charles himself.<br>
+This is useful, and it's a good start, but this is just an ai looking at a vector database and answering our questions about the ingested videos.
+The ultimate goal is to use LightRAG to collect and manage training data that we will use to create a deep avatar of Charles which will have opinions very much like Charles himself.
 Imagine how helpful a deep avatar of Charles might be as it quickly ingests huge amounts of data, that no one else has time to look at, and then uses it to make the same decisions Charles himself would make were he looking at the same data.<br>
 <br>
 <br>